 Expressing her roots in a Nordic design culture as well as aiming beyond with a deeply nourished interest in traditional craftsmanship and visually striking constructions – “We designers have to be responsible.

-Embodying a luxuriously minimalistic aesthetic in soothingly warm muted hues – this innovative and conceptual object is perfectly ideal for homes or spaces from hotels to restaurants or even offices.
+Embodying a luxuriously minimalistic aesthetic in soothingly warm muted hues – this innovative and conceptual Ro room divider is perfectly ideal for homes or spaces from hotels to restaurants or even offices.

 Providing a variation of expressions by allowing the user to freely choose from a wide variety of wood or leather types – its construction with the rotatable panels gives one the possibility to have either a more open or closed divider.